 Dr. Morin will give you more instructions suggestions on exactly what to do and not to do in person after your rhinoplasty, but the following is intended as a general guideline.

 Sleep with your head elevated with a few pillows under your head at night, as this helps to orchestrate proper blood flow.
 Avoid direct contact with your nose, and try not to itch, rub, or irritate it.
-Also, do not blow your nose too after rhinoplasty surgery.
+Also, do not blow your nose too after surgery.

 Dr. Morin typically suggests that his patients eat softer foods so as to avoid heavy chewing.
 It is important to avoid exposure to the sun following a nose job.
 Finally, do not smoke cigarettes or drink alcohol for the time being as this could delay recovery and increasing swelling/bruising.

 Dr. Morin will place a splint over the operated nose.
 Think of this as a bandage that is helping to hold the aspects of the new nose together.
 The splint is usually removed at Dr. Morin’s office after one week.
-Lastly, if you are experiencing pain at any point during your recovery, Dr. Morin may prescribe pain medication to ease the process and to maximize your comfort.
+Lastly, if you are experiencing pain at any point during your recovery, NYC rhinoplasty specialist Dr. Morin may prescribe pain medication to ease the process and to maximize your comfort.

 Though risks and complications are relatively rare, they do exist.
 As a board certified surgeon with years of hands-on experience in the field, Dr. Morin always takes the necessary precautions to avoid such complications.
-He wants your nose job to go as smoothly as possible, from start to finish.
+He wants your surgery to go as smoothly as possible, from start to finish.
 It is for this reason that he always stresses that his patients disclose all medical and personal information that may be relevant prior to committing to surgery.
 The most common risks and complications associated with a rhinoplasty include: